-Michigan’s Sunshine Laws refer to a set of regulations and statutes designed to promote transparency and openness in government operations at the state and local levels in the state of Michigan.
+In Michigan, Sunshine Week creates the opportunity to learn about and discuss Michigan’s Sunshine Laws, which are a set of regulations and statutes designed to promote transparency and openness in government operations at the state and local levels.
 These laws ensure that government activities, documents, and meetings are accessible to the public.

 - Open Meetings Act (OMA)